shantmalk/project_MCP-python/README.md

 __Figure 2:  Myocardial Mass at-Risk for All Lesions.__ This is a 3D-render of the myocardial mass at-risk distal to __all__ lesions found in patient __confirm 2741__.
 Myocardium _distal_ of lesion will appear as __blue__ (this is used to derive myocardial mass at-risk).
 Myocaridum _proximal_ to a lesion will appear as __red__.
 Myocardium not included in the main vessel tree, of which the lesion is a part of, will appear as __teal__.

+## Task 2
+Task 2:	Convert routineMIType_error and routineMIType_status outputs from console-based text to GUI tables